jxmot/Toolbox/MAMP.md

 ### Example

 Let's say you're working on two separate projects and want to test them locally using MAMP.

-They're found in the following paths -
+And they're found in the following paths -

 **Project A** - C:\Users\a-user\Documents\Projects\some-project